 These standards replace CICA 3861, Financial Instruments - Disclosure and Presentation.
 They increase the disclosures currently required, which will enable users to evaluate the significance of financial instruments for an entity's financial position and performance, including disclosures about fair value.
 In addition, disclosure is required of qualitative and quantitative information about exposure to risks arising from financial instruments, including specified minimum disclosures about credit risk, liquidity risk and market risk.
 The quantitative disclosures must provide information about the extent to which the entity is exposed to risk, based on information provided internally to the entity's key management personnel.
-Effective January 1, 2008, the Company adopted these standards.
+See Note 14 for additional details.